 Here are some saliant thought’s on this years race:

 Devil’s Dyke – This is the first trail section of the course just after Newmarket that lasts approximately 3km and is quite technical.
 This year it was in a bad state.
-It was completely overgrown with brambles and stinging nettles.
+It was overgrown with brambles and stinging nettles.
 It was hard to see the ground in many places.
 I cut up both of my legs quite badly and I fell over.

 Perhaps it is time to bypass this section altogether?